takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 Creating service nodeapp_web
 ```

 Where `docker stack` is the management command to manage your stack deployments in the Swarm.
-We use the `deploy` subcommand to deploy the stack and we name it `nodeapp`.
+We used the `deploy` subcommand to deploy the stack and we named the stack `nodeapp`.
 You can use any name that you like.
-The rest of the command, `-c docker-compose.yml` specifies the Compose file that describes the deployment.
+The rest of the command, `-c docker-compose.yml`, specifies the Compose file that describes the deployment.

-Docker created the network that we specified in the Compose file and prefixed the network name with the name of the stack, hence the final name, `nodeapp_mynet`.
+Docker created the network that we defined in the Compose file and prefixed the network name with the name of the stack, hence the final name, `nodeapp_mynet`.
 Docker also created a service called `nodapp_web`.
 Please note that Docker Compose creates containers when you start up a multi-container application, while the Swarm created and entity that's called a service.
-A service is a new entity, we'll have a closer look at it in a minute.
+A service is a new entity that we use to configure the behavior of our containers in the Swarm, we'll have a closer look at it in a minute.

 Please also note the first line of the command output above that says `Ignoring unsupported options: build`.
 This line tells us that Swarm does not support the `build` option in the Compose file.
 I'll also tell you about the difference between Compose and Swarm in a minute.

-Let's see the results of our work first, please visit [http://localhost](http://localhost){:target="_blank"} you should see a message like this one: `Hello from Swarm 63daead91754`.
+Let's see the results of our work first, please visit [http://localhost](http://localhost){:target="_blank"}; you should see a message like this one: `Hello from Swarm 63daead91754`.

 ![Docker Swarm Scaled Service Host Name 1](/assets/images/in-content/docker-swarm-host-name-1.png)